Martinsbl/ble-workshop/Part_2.md

     pwm_config.output_pins[0] = 3; // Connect P0.03 on the nRF52840 DK to PWM Channel 0
     ````

 1. Compile and download your code.
-Dependent on what position the servo was already in you might see it move to its new position, and then stay still again.
+Dependent on what position the servo was already in, you might see it move to its new position, and then stay still again.

 1. Try to change the duty cycle value to 18,000, and see if something happens.
 The servo should move to a new position and then stay still.